 - Cost: Enterprise CRM applications like Salesforce cost as much as $500,000 per year.
 As a result, B2B organizations are under pressure to maximize their investment by managing as much of the sales/post-sale relationship as possible from a single tool.

 - Features: CSPs and CRM software have overlapping features such as workflow automation and customer data management.
-This gives the wrong impression that a CRM tool can be upscaled to match the function of a CSP.
+This gives the wrong impression that a CRM tool can be scaled up to match the functionality of a CSP.

-“A lot of sales teams don't see the need to create pre-sales and post-sales opportunity structures in different tools,” says Winson Liu, Revops Leader at Vitally.
+“A lot of sales teams don't see the need to create pre-sales and post-sales opportunity structures in different tools,” says Winson Liu, former RevOps Leader at Vitally.
 “They prefer to build this out inside their CRM tool and manage everything post-sales on top of that in the same platform.”

 If you already have some process for managing your CS process with a CRM tool, convincing your finance team to invest in a separate off-the-shelf CSP can also be a challenge.
 They'll erroneously consider it an additional expense rather than a cost-saving measure.